Tasting Notes

 The OG Solitude Coffee blend, sweet, full bodied and smooth, it pairs beautifully with dairy or alternate milks.
 Wake Up Call has a subtly fruity and buttery flavour, gentle acidity and a lingering creamy finish.

-Tastes Like: Toffee, chocolate, hazelnut, lychee & raspberry
+What We Taste: Toffee, chocolate, hazelnut, lychee & raspberry

 Components: